Can You Cut Your Own Septate Or Split Hymen?

 The absolute last thing you probably want to do is talk to someone about the very thing that’s making you feel different.

 Although you may be embarrassed to bring the topic up, it’s absolutely worth mentioning to your doctor.
-This is your sexual health we’re talking about, here.
+This is your sexual health we’re talking about here, and you should always bring up any strange sensations or issues that are impacting you.
+Trust me, your doctor has probably heard it all by now.

 If you don’t have a doctor you feel comfortable talking with or if you don’t have a regular gynecologist, consider making an appointment at your local Planned Parenthood.